 Homemade Laksa Paste

-- 2 tablespoons dried shrimp (available at Asian Markets) optional see notes
+- 2 tablespoons dried shrimp, soaked in hot water (available at Asian Markets) optional see notes

 - 3–5 shallots (about 1 cup) roughly chopped

 - 4 garlic cloves

 - 2 large lemongrass stocks – finely chopped (1/2 cup chopped) – feel free to use frozen chopped lemongrass at the Asian market.

 - 2 teaspoons fresh turmeric (ground turmeric is OK, too)